 Self-Audits and Correcting Mistakes

-Employers may only correct errors made in Section 2 or Section 3 of Form I-9, Employment Eligibility Verification.
+Employers may only correct errors made in Section 2 or Supplement B, Reverification and Rehire (formerly Section 3) of Form I-9, Employment Eligibility Verification.

 If you discover an error in Section 1 of an employee’s Form I-9, you should ask your employee to correct the error.

 Several versions of Form I-9, Employment Eligibility Verification, have been issued since the form was first introduced in 1987.
 Not all versions are valid for use.
 To determine whether you are using the correct version of Form I-9, look at the revision date printed on the bottom left corner of the form, and not the expiration date printed at the top of the form.

 Currently, only the forms showing the following revision date are valid:

 Listed below are the dates Form I-9 was revised.
 An “N” next to the revision date meant that Form I-9 with an earlier revision date could no longer be used to verify employment eligibility.
 A “Y” next to the revision date meant the form was valid until USCIS issued a new form with a revision date containing an “N”.

 Rev. 05/31/05 Y

 Rev. 11/21/91 N